Canvas Information for Faculty/Staff

 1. Canvas Basics Video -- demonstrates how to quickly set up your course for Emergency Remote Teaching

-2. Continuity of Operations Document - includes links to instructions for instructional technology available to you for teaching remotely.
-See also the link to the Canvas Faculty Information Hub.
+2. The Canvas Faculty Information Hub.
 This is the best place to get very detailed instructions for using Canvas.
 There is also 24/7x365 Canvas support available to faculty, staff, and students; call them to ask ANY Canvas related questions.

 3. Checklist for Teaching Remotely with Canvas